 Two kids and a busy work schedule have seen me lose even more sleep, something that should be illegal.
 I’m not someone who thrives when they’re tired and there have been huge chunks of this year where I’ve found myself feeling like I’m surviving rather than necessarily thriving.
 That’s not to start my own pity party though – I’m incredibly proud of everything that we’ve achieved both at home and at work over the last year and if anything, that’s the issue… I love it all too much to give anything up.

 In amongst all of this, I’ve found that I’ve stopped prioritising self care.
 I started the year having spent time working on my weight and fitness but as demands have risen, I’ve found that slipping and I’m ending the year far heavier and un-fitter than I’ve been in a long time.
 I’m not about to make new year’s resolutions to change it all though… instead I think it’s time that I start putting some value to myself rather than permanently giving everything I have to everyone and everything else.
 I reckon I speak for many mums (and dads) when I say this; it’s so hard to do as a parent but I strongly believe it’s something we need to do for everyones sake!
 Oh and if that means claiming the odd lie-in every now and then, who am I to moan?!
-I’ve got a huge pile of books just waiting to be read (this book is top of the pile right now!) and I’m determined for it to have gone down by the end of the year!
+I want to revisit my fashion style and give the wardrobe a makeover (thank goodness for affordable wholesale fashion outlets meaning that won’t break the bank!), I’ve got a huge pile of books just waiting to be read (this book is top of the pile right now!) and I’m determined for it to have gone down by the end of the year!
 That and I promise I’ll keep on top of the washing… for my own sanity!

 But seriously, as the year comes to an end, I always get reflective on what has and hasn’t happened and what the next year – and indeed, decade – has in store for us.
 It’s exciting to think that we can build upon all the foundations that we’ve put in place this year and I can’t wait to see what 2020 will be like for our little family; school, work, holidays and who knows what else!